-Large Programs In addition to the information described above, the Scientific Justification for Large Programs should include the following information:
+Large Programs In addition to the information described above, the Scientific Justification for Large Programs should also include the following information:

 - An assessment of the scheduling feasibility.
-Large Programs should be designed to be completed within one Cycle given the configuration schedule and weather constraints, and the program must satisfy the configuration/LST restrictions applicable to Large Programs as described in Section 3.3. - A description of the data products (including any non-ALMA products) that will be delivered by the team for ingestion into the ALMA archive.
-This should include the timeline for delivery and a discussion of how the delivered products will benefit the community. - A publication plan.
-This should indicate the major publications anticipated for this project and the timeline for publication.
+Large Programs should be designed to be completed within one cycle given the configuration schedule and weather constraints, and the program must satisfy the configuration/LST restrictions applicable to Large Programs as described in Section 5.5.1. - A Management Plan for the project.
+The Management Plan includes a description of organization of the team, the data reduction plan and available computing resources, the data products to be delivered by the team, and a publication plan.
+See Section 5.5.2 for a more detailed description of what information is required.